-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 To main sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+An intruder alarm is fitted.
 Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-The property was occupied, fully furnished and the majority of floors were covered.
-Cupboards were filled with stored items.
-There were stored items in the roof space.
-The outer walls were partly obscured by an attached climber plant and an adjacent potted plant.
+The property was unoccupied, fully furnished and the majority of floors were covered.
+Cupboards and the roof space were filled with stored items.
+The front roof slope was difficult to inspect due to site constraints and low bright sunshine.
+The rear roof slope was difficult to inspect due to site constraints.
+There was no means of access to the void adjacent to the bathroom.
 Floors have varying styles of covering.
 It was not possible to inspect areas of flooring beneath the baths, shower cubicles, WCs or similar water using appliances and accordingly no comment can be made on the condition of enclosed flooring.
 Services have not been tested.
-To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers, etc. Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry conditions.
+To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers, etc. 28 MAPLE TERRACE, EAST KILBRIDE, Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry conditions.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after inclement weather.
-5 ENNERDALE, EAST KILBRIDE,